brucedkyle/ibmcloud_for_partners/docs/mainframe/modernization.md

 Choosing the right platform based on workload requirements is critical first step to modernization.

+!!! key

+    Modernize and run an enterprise application on IBM Z in as little as half the OPEX of running the same application on Public Clouds[^2].

 IBM zSystems delivers scalability and availability required for core business.
 Cloud brings innovation for digital channels and analytics for business insights.

 The following illustration illustrates workloads and fit-for-purpose platforms.